 11. Secure loose ends with the help of stylish elastic bands.

-You can rock your own waterfall braids with the help of these 75 tutorials.
+You can rock your own waterfall braids with the help of the below braided hairstyles and tutorials.

 #1.
 Waterfall Twist Braids

 The waterfall twist braid is the classic style many women choose for their straight hair.
 Start by twisting two strands of hair, then drape another section of hair in between before twisting again; repeat throughout.
 It takes only two minutes to create once you get the hang of it and creates an illusion of long, flowing hair, even if your hair is short.